-Polls open in Myanmar as military stages first election since 2021 coup
+Polls open in Myanmar as military holds first election since 2021 coup

 According to the Assistance Association for Political Prisoners, more than 22,000 people are currently detained for political offences.

 In downtown Yangon, stations were cordoned off overnight, with security staff posted outside, while armed officers guarded traffic intersections.
+Election officials set up equipment and installed electronic voting machines, which are being used for the first time in Myanmar.

-Among a trickle of early voters, 45-year-old Swe Maw dismissed international criticism.
+Among a trickle of early voters in Yangon, 45-year-old Swe Maw dismissed international criticism.

 “It’s not an important matter,” he told the AFP news agency.
 “There are always people who like and dislike.”

-In total, only about 100 people voted at the two stations during their first hour of operation, according to an AFP tally.

-“It is impossible for this election to be free and fair,” said Moe Moe Myint, who has spent the past two months “on the run” from military air strikes.
+In the central Mandalay region, 40-year-old Moe Moe Myint said it was “impossible for this election to be free and fair”.

-“How can we support a junta-run election when this military has destroyed our lives?” she told AFP from a village in the central Mandalay region.
+“How can we support a junta-run election when this military has destroyed our lives?” she told AFP.

-“We are homeless, hiding in jungles, and living between life and death,” the 40-year-old said.
+“We are homeless, hiding in jungles, and living between life and death,” she added.

 The second round of polling will take place in two weeks’ time, before the third and final round on January 25.
 Dates for counting votes and announcing election results have not been declared.